New & Used Infiniti Q50: In Depth

 GET A FREE PRICE QUOTE

 The Infiniti Q50 is the replacement and newly renamed model for the outgoing G37.
 It’s new for 2013 and it’s filled with new technology.
-It competes with the Cadillac ATS, Audi A4, Lexus IS, and the Mercedes-Benz C-Class.
+It competes with the Mercedes C-Class, Lexus IS, Audi A4, and the Cadillac ATS.

 The Q50 will be the first new Infiniti to adopt a new naming convention.
 The entire lineup will be renamed for 2014 so that crossovers and SUVs begin with "QX," and sedans and coupes begin with "Q." Rejecting the past, the badge numbers no longer correspond to engine displacement, but instead to position in the lineup.

 See our 2014 Infiniti Q50 page for more information, including photos and news.

 Moving to a new nameplate actually makes the least sense here.
 The G37 already had quite the reputation—for being one of the best-steering, best-handling sport sedans, as well as one of the most dynamically satisfying driver's cars.
 In the past, as in our full review of the outgoing 2013 Infiniti G37 Sedan, we have however noted that it's not all that roomy or quiet.

 As for the new 2014 Infiniti Q50, it's clearly an evolution of the G37; but striking sheetmetal, an attractive profile, and an expressive new cabin styling all add up to one of the most visually appealing—and cohesive—new sport-sedan designs.
 At the center of the dash is a new infotainment system that aims to rival Cadillac's CUE, MyFord Touch, and the latest iDrive interfaces; with twin screens over two levels of the dash, it aims to separate out important and frequently used functions and place them on the upper-display.